-- Reading Assignments (with in-chapter questions): - Due every Sunday at 5:59pm ET. - Before every new week, you will have reading assignments in the e-book on the chapters that will be covered later that week.
+- Reading Assignments (with in-chapter questions): - Due every Wednesday at 11:59pm ET. - After each Wednesday lecture, you will have reading assignments in the e-book on the chapters that will were covered in lecture on Monday and Wednesday.
 Within each reading assignment will be embedded multiple choice questions that you will have to answer.
-Reading assignments will be available a week in advance. - Grading: - You will be graded on your completion of the questions, rather than the accuracy of your answers: as long as you answer a question, you get credit, regardless of whether your answer is correct or not.
+Reading assignments will be available a week in advance. - Grading: - \ You will be graded on your completion of the questions, rather than the accuracy of your answers: as long as you answer a question, you get credit, regardless of whether your answer is correct or not.
 There are a total of 475 questions, each worth 0.01 point.
 To allow for flexibility, you will get full credit as long as you accumulate at least 4 points (i.e. answer 400 questions).
 If you accrue fewer than 4 points (i.e. answer fewer than 400 questions), your grade will be pro-rated.
 For example, if you answer 350 question, your grade will be 3.5 out of 4.
 If you get more than 4 points (i.e. answer more than 400 questions), good for you!
-Nonetheless, the maximum credit is 4 points. - Late assignments will get a grade of zero.
+Nonetheless, the maximum credit is 4 points. - \ Late assignments will get a grade of zero.
 We have strict deadlines, and if you miss them, nothing can be done you'll just use the buffer points described above.
 Even technical problems with your computer or with your Internet connection are not acceptable excuses.
-You have several days to submit each reading assignment; do not wait until right before the deadline to complete it. - Canvas Homework / Tutorials: - Due every Tuesday at 5:59pm ET. - Will be posted on the Canvas site and cover the previous week's topics.
-Each assignment includes: - A set of 5 multiple-choice questions.
-This is a self-assessment tool that allows you to check your understanding and practice for exams with questions of a similar difficulty.
-You may take these multiple times. - A short answer question.
-Your answers can be typed or handwritten, and should be uploaded on Canvas.
-Your TA will view your submissions online and grade them directly on Canvas. - Grading: - The multiple choice part will be graded on completion.
-As long as you answer all 5 questions before the deadline, you will get a check. - The short answer part will be graded on completion, effort and (partially) on correctness, with the following scale:
+You have several days to submit each reading assignment; do not wait until right before the deadline to complete it.